To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Related Work

 \subsubsection{Human Preferences in Task Allocation}

 As discussed in the preceding paragraph, it is crucial for the robot to proactively infer human preferences when taking on a supportive role.
 However, incorporating human preferences in situations where the robot or a central unit (e.g., a manager, central computer, etc) is actively involved in task allocation and planning is an aspect that is often underestimated.
-This aspect, central to our research, has been demonstrated as a critical element in enhancing humans' positive perception of the robot \cite{tausch2022best, gombolay2017computational, fiore2016planning}.
+This aspect, central to our research, has been demonstrated as a critical element in enhancing humans' positive perception of the robot \cite{tausch2022best, gombolay2017computational, fiore2016planning, wilcox2013optimization}.
 In \cite{tausch2022best}, different scenarios were explored in which the manager, the robot, or the participants themselves assign tasks.
-In \cite{gombolay2017computational}, human participants’ task type preferences are considered while balancing the assigned workloads.
-In \cite{fiore2016planning}, the system can adjust to user preferences, enabling the human partner to issue commands, or take a more passive role and seamlessly transition between different modes as needed.
-Nonetheless, most of these studies have considered human agents' preferences during offline planning, often by direct inquiry.
-What is notably missing is an assessment of participants' performance to determine whether their preferences and performance align with the team's overall performance or potentially hinder it.
+In \cite{gombolay2017computational}, {human participants’ task type preferences are considered while balancing workloads, but during offline planning and often through direct inquiry.} In \cite{fiore2016planning}, the system can adjust to user preferences, enabling the human partner to issue commands, or take a more passive role and seamlessly transition between different modes as needed. {The authors in \cite{wilcox2013optimization} propose a robust scheduling method that responds to temporal disturbances and adapts to changes in human task preferences during collaboration.}

+What is notably missing is an assessment of participants' performance to determine whether their preferences and performance align with the team's overall performance or potentially hinder it. {In \cite{liu2021coordinating}, the authors present a robust and adaptive task scheduling framework that models human task performance and learning curves under uncertainty.
+However, this approach does not consider human preferences.
+Additionally, much of the prior work assumes robot-led task scheduling without shared control, leaving the human agent uninvolved in task allocation.}